 Start with a simple website to act as the primary face for your brand.
 Use traditional e-commerce platforms to reach out to a bigger audience, rather than build an e-commerce website yourself.
 This saves you money and the cost of building traffic to your site until you are ready to do so.

 Play the social media game.
 Small beauty brands excel on social media because they have something to show off.
 Get some photos of your products, especially when applied to models.
 Video marketing is also a powerful tool that can help show off the good sides of your brand to a wider audience.

 One of the biggest issues you’ll experience in e-commerce is the big sea of competitors vying for customer attention.
 On the internet, everyone wants the customer’s limited attention and there are so many ways to lose it.
 Everyone is your competition – whether directly or indirectly, as you want your audience to focus solely on you.

 Let’s face reality: the beauty niche is not an easy market to penetrate – much more to dominate online.
 It’s a fickle niche where there’s always a new product on the corner that may take your target audience.
-There are also businesses that spend more on marketing and advertising that can bounce you off.
+Some businesses spend more on marketing and advertising which can bounce you off.